Spring Cleaning with Kids: 8 Easy Hacks for a Sparkling Home

 Claire Bennett — Family Routines & Meal Planning Editor

 The days are getting longer, the birds are chirping, and the sunshine is practically begging you to open the windows.
-But then you look around your home, a battlefield of winter clutter and dust bunnies, and the sheer thought of tackling spring cleaning feels less like a breath of fresh air and more like an uphill marathon – especially when you have little ones underfoot.
-I remember countless springs feeling utterly overwhelmed, standing in my living room with toys scattered everywhere and a faint film of dust on every surface, wondering how I could possibly deep clean while also keeping my toddlers from "helping" by making bigger messes.
-It felt impossible, like trying to empty a bathtub with a teaspoon while the tap was still running.
+But then you look around your home, a battlefield of winter clutter and dust bunnies, and the sheer thought of tackling spring cleaning feels less like a breath of fresh air and more like an uphill marathon, especially when you have little ones underfoot.
+I remember countless springs standing in my living room with toys scattered everywhere and a faint film of dust on every surface, wondering how I could possibly deep clean while also keeping my toddlers from "helping" by making bigger messes.

 In this article